harrycresswell/cu/content/getting-started/_theming.md

 }
 ```

-If your project doesn’t require a dark mode, then remove this code entirely.
+If your project doesn’t require a dark mode then remove this entire block of code.